 Exam requirements: Four levels; can be taken in any order

 Time to certification: Passing the CPA exam usually takes a year; exam and license requirements vary by state but include one to two years of verified work experience for a licensed CPA.

 Ongoing requirements: Requirements for continuing professional education (CPE) courses vary by state.

 Who should get it: This designation is a versatile one, as CPAs work in public accounting, management accounting, governmental accounting, taxation, financial advisory, compliance and other areas.
 The CPA is highly valued throughout the accounting industry, and some companies require it for managerial jobs.
 If you know you want to make your career in accounting, the CPA is the primary credential to pursue.

 See this post to learn why maintaining your CPA license is valuable and how to keep it current.

 Professionals who hold the globally recognized Certified Management Accountant (CMA) credential, established in the 1970s, are often financial decision-makers for their company and demonstrate a mastery of critical accounting, financial planning and analysis skills.

 Estimated cost: $1,475 to $3,500 for the membership fee, entrance and exam fees, study materials and a review course (optional)

 Prerequisites: A bachelor’s degree and two consecutive years in financial management or management accounting

-Ongoing requirements: 30 hours of CPE credits
+Ongoing requirements: 30 hours of CPE credits per year

 Who should get it: Many accountants choose to get both the CPA and the CMA, as there is considerable overlap in the exam topics.
 The CMA is often considered a more practical application of the theoretical concepts tested in the CPA exams and is recommended for accountants in the corporate sector, particularly in large, multinational companies.